devleaks/cockpitdecks-docs/docs/Installation.md

 It is recommended to create a dedicated environment and run Cockpitdecks within that environment.
 A set of packages need to be installed in that environment before Cockpitdecks can run.

-1. Check Installation Requirements
-2. Create a directory and download Cockpitdecks software from github.
-3. Create a python environment.
-4. Switch to that environment.
-5. Install necessary python packages.
-6. Test run Cockpitdecks without X-Plane.
-7. Install optional Deck Helper plugin in X-Plane
-8. Download and install aircraft deck configurations and layout.
-9. Start Cockpitdecks application.
-10. Start X-Plane.
-11. Enjoy all your deck devices activated in X-Plane.

-# Installation Requirements

-A computer with a modern operating system.

-Python language interpreter version 3.10 or above.

-Some knowledge of the python ecosystem.

-# Installation Process
+## Enable X-Plane UDP

+(See X-Plane UDP manual.
+Will provide information here later.)

-## Install Software
+## Install Cockpitdecks Application

 ### Install Cockpitdecks Software

 Create a new python environment and activate it.
+In that environment, issue the pip install command:

 ```shell
 $ pip install git+https://github.com/devleaks/cockpitdecks.git